 A single weave Judogi (ju-doh-gee) or Judo suit jacket is made from heavier cotton than that of a standard Karate suit and will survive better the pulling and tugging of some Aikido techniques.
 Judo trousers also have a second layer of material sewn at the knees, another heavy wear area for Aikido players that is not present on a Karate suit.

 Judo suits are sized by the height of the wearer, in centimetres.
 Judo suits shrink slightly from new after washing, so measure your child and buy a suit in the closest size ABOVE the height of your child.
-Below is a rough sizing guide:
+Below is a sizing guide for reference.

 Height (cms) Size Height (ft ins)